Ibil/homebrew-test2/readme.md

 ## If you need to uninstall yarn:

+``
 brew uninstall yarn

-// lists directories where yarn is installed. should be none
-// if some are listed, you can check [this in order to uninstall yarn from the pc](https://stackoverflow.com/questions/42334978/how-do-i-uninstall-yarn)
 ``

+Verify if yarn was unninstalled with the following command.
+It lists directories where yarn is installed.
+There should be none.

+``
 which yarn
 ``

+If some are listed, you can check [this in order to uninstall yarn from your device](https://stackoverflow.com/questions/42334978/how-do-i-uninstall-yarn)

 ## Naming your formulae to avoid clashes